glasgowm148/ergonaut-handbook/SigmaUSD.md

 > Introducing [SigmaUSD.io](https://sigmausd.io/#/) the first UTxO-based stable coin - an instantiation of the [AgeUSD protocol](https://github.com/Emurgo/age-usd).
 The foundation on which a new era of digital finance will be built.
 {.is-success}

-> There is currently significant demand .
-With Ergo being in the UTXO model and all of the dApp design patterns being quite young, we have limitations for the throughput.
-We have a lot of high level design ideas to address this for the future, with asynchronous EUTXO protocols, but this is something that is still being deeply researched.
->
->As such we decided that it was better for the community to have something in the near term rather than waiting another year for the research to solidify into an implementation. - Robert k
-> You read read the official [Emurgo blog post here](https://ergoplatform.org/en/blog/2021_02_26-sigmausd-released/) {.is-warning}

 IOHK, Ergo, and Emurgo designed the economic model of SigmaUSD.
 Its economic model maintains the conservative settings for collateral reserves and avoids the need for liquidations.
 Along with that, it supports a fully decentralised stablecoin emission setup.
 Thus, SigmaUSD will offer the world a stable, simple, and decentralised stablecoin.

-> There are currently large shorters who are using the bootstrapping period to take advantage and claim ergs during the dips {.is-danger}
+- You read read the official [Emurgo announcement blog post here](https://ergoplatform.org/en/blog/2021_02_26-sigmausd-released/)
+{.is-warning}

 ## ELI5
-Everyone struggles to get their head around this concept — so here's an ELI5 version without the checks-and-balances to start you off.
+> Simplified version, ignoring checks and balances.
+This is the worlds first UTXO stablecoin - so now one can predict what will happen.
+{.is-warning}

 **Assuming Erg is $1;**